bogdanmitrovicjb/obsidian-vault/internship/All tasks.md

 - move stuff to other laptop
 - check when can I return the laptop
 - log in to other laptop
+- lokija na friday pets

 sta mora danas
 - maintenance guide
-- rails console test
+- rails console test DONE
 - refactor files test
 - refactor ruby test
 - testtreetest
-- allure id commit and push
+- allure id commit and push CEKAM REVIEW
-- teamcity config commit and push
+- teamcity config commit and push CEKAM REVIEW
-- rvm.sh commit and push CEKAM REVIEW
+- rvm.sh commit and push DONE
-- move stuff to other laptop
+- move stuff to other laptop DONE
-- check when can I return the laptop
+- check when can I return the laptop DONE
-- log in to other laptop
+- log in to other laptop DONE

 sta moze sutra
 - all tests in allure
 - feedback
+- lokija na friday pets